gaoDean/autolist.nvim/README.md

 })
 ```
 The `config.lua` contains good information about the mappings and config that the docs are sometimes behind on.

+## Breaking changes
+2022 Aug 29: Large refactor coming up that will remove the generic part of the table as its useless (all other config options kept, so just do two `dd`s for the generic brackets), and add extra options to do your own markers.

 ## Credit